Press ESC to close

 Black-chinned Hummingbird

-Black-chinned Hummingbirds depend on nectar and insects for their diet.
+Black-chinned Hummingbirds eat nectar and insects.

 Black-chinned Hummingbird: The Subtle Beauty